Johnny-024/packer-templates/README.md

 packer validate <template.json>

-To build after no errors have been spoted in the previous stem
+To build after no errors have been spoted in the previous step

 packer build <template.json>